 Some people still hesitate to use their credit card for payments online.
 They also tend to run away when prompted to share bank details on a website.
 This fear exists for many, despite our modern society requiring credit card online on many occasions.

 Financial Fraud Online

-One of the primary sources of fear amongst general folk is that that fraud seems to be everywhere.
-When we hear websites from some of the best of companies getting hacked, it's easy to raise an eyebrow.
+One of the primary sources of fear among the general public is that fraud seems to be everywhere.
+When we hear of websites from some of the best of companies getting hacked, it's easy to raise an eyebrow.
 For example, Sony and Google, two of the largest tech giants, both have been targets of hacking.
 If these huge companies cannot protect themselves, how can we?
 Fear of online fraud is very legitimate.

 One could say that fraud is always among us.
 Be it the constant flow of emails from a Nigerian general who would like us to help him get to a large fortune, or phishing emails that try to get you to share bank account details or email passwords, fraud is, sadly, commonplace.
 Although our society is learning how to develop ways to prevent these blatant criminal attempts, there is a relentless underlying worry that someday it will happen to you.

 Thankfully, the laws in some countries regarding intellectual property as well as online fraud are stringent and quite well established.
 However, there are cases in which the fraud originates from a territory that is well known for just the opposite.
 This begs the question about which courts would approach in such a situation.